EmergentOrder/onnx-scala/README.md

 All together, these should enable model inspection and modification, extra compile-time assurances, mixing/matching of backend operator implementations and integration into JVM-based production systems, for a start.

-Balancing the interests of minimal imposition of dependencies with stack-safe, purely functional programming, ONNX-Scala comes in two flavors: Vanilla and Freestyle-infused.
+Balancing the interests of minimal imposition of dependencies with stack-safe, purely functional programming, ONNX-Scala comes in two flavors: Vanilla and cats-free-infused.

 ONNX-Scala is cross-built against Scala JVM (for both Scala 2.12 and 2.13.0-M4) and Scala.js / JavaScript (for Scala 2.12).

 To take advantage of union types to express type constraints, a Dotty (Scala 3) build is available.
-The Dotty build does not support Freestyle or JS variants.
+The Dotty build does not support cats-free or JS variants.

-Freestyle is likely to be replaced here soon with cats-free due to A) not supporting rewriting of unboxed union types workaround for Scala 2.x and B) its dependency on the EOLed scalameta paradise compiler plugin.
+Freestyle has been replaced with cats-free due to A) not supporting rewriting of unboxed union types workaround for Scala 2.x and B) its dependency on the EOLed scalameta paradise compiler plugin.

 Currently at ONNX 1.2.2.